laidbackware/hyper-cobalt-theme/README.md

 backgroundOpacity: '1',
 // Set the accent color for the current active tab
 accentColor: '#64FFDA',
 // Mac Only.
+Need restart.
 Enable the dark vibrance and blurred background
 // NOTE: The backgroundOpacity should be between 0.1 and 0.9 to see the effect.
 enableVibrance: false,
 ```